unibe-icelab/thz-image-explorer/paper/paper.md

 }
 ```

-Minor adaptations in required in the `right_panel.rs` file to implement the input parameters in the GUI.
 To implement more complex methods, further adaptations are required, but the code structure has been set up with
 modularity and simplicity in mind.